Climate Adapted Trees

 Acacia pruinocarpa occurs naturally in the Northern Territory and in the Pilbara Region of Western Australia.
 It was brought to the UA through the Desert Legume Program as heat and drought tolerant choice for Tucson as it has been observed growing in regions where temperatures exceed 47C (118F) and annual precipitation is less than 300mm (11").

-As the state of Arizona is situated in a desert biome, and the University of Arizona is a Land Grant Institution, early faculty members conducted research and education programs focused on searching for and testing performance of arid adapted woody plants from around the world to determine if any could be useful here.
-As a result of their work many new commodity crops and landscape ornamental plants were introduced into the trade.
-Their work helped establish the economic base for Arizona statehood in the early 20th Century and produced many of the species that populate urban landscapes throughout the southwestern US.
-Further, continuous use of the campus as an experiment station produced a world class research collection, and an established pattern of using the campus as a living laboratory and use of open spaces in support of both university programming and community benefit.
+Given the location of the University of Arizona in a desert biome, and the service commitment embedded in our designation as a Land Grant Institution, early faculty members conducted research and education programs focused on searching for and testing performance of arid adapted woody plants from around the world.
+Their goal was to determine what plant species could be useful and add value here.
+As a result of their work many new commodity crops and hundreds of landscape ornamental plants were introduced into the trade.
+Their work not only helped establish the economic base for Arizona statehood in the early 20th Century but also produced many of the drought arid-adapted species that populate urban landscapes throughout the southwestern US.
+Further, continuous use of the campus as an experiment station produced a world class research collection, and established a pattern of using the campus as a living laboratory and the practice of using open spaces in support of both university programming and community benefit.
+The advent of urban forestry as a scientific discipline in the late 20th century has yielded copious studies that validate the importance of this pioneering work at the UA, substantiating the necessity of trees in deriving environmental and human health and in meeting the bottom line in urban communities.

 Early studies by UA faculty based tree selection choices on the approximate climate similarity of Tucson to other regions of the world.
 Their process was to visit and study trees from arid and semi-arid deserts for potential use in Arizona's low desert.
 They brought those species home to Tucson, planted them on campus and tested performance over time.
 Those proven to perform were introduced as major agricultural commodities or landscape ornamental trees used in cities throughout the southwest US.
 On campus, it is clear they did their homework well as many have stood the test of time into the 21st century!